Types of Genetic Testing

 can lead to signs in an adult or child (for example, birth defects).
 There are hundreds

-of enzyme defects that can be studied in humans.
-Sometimes, rather than studying the
+of enzyme defects that can be studied in people.
+Sometimes it's easier to study the

-disorder.
-Biochemical genetic studies may be done from a blood sample, urine sample,
+Biochemical genetic studies may be done from a blood sample, urine sample, spinal

 Protein truncation studies

-Another way to look at gene products, rather than the gene itself, is through protein
+Another way to look at gene products is through protein truncation studies.
+Testing